SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisMibBrowser.md

    1. Find the *cpuLoad* parameter in the MIB Tree.

-   1. Drag and drop it into the sample protocol (i.e. *protocol.xml*) to see how the parameter details are automatically filled.
+   1. Drag and drop it into the connector (i.e. *protocol.xml*) to see how the parameter details are automatically filled.

 1. Generate parameters in bulk:

-   1. Right-click your protocol and select *Generate Parameters*.
+   1. Right-click in your connector and select *Generate Parameters*.

    1. In the second window, select *systemDateTime*, *moduleName*, and *logTable* to generate multiple parameters simultaneously, and observe the process.

-1. Compare the loaded MIB file with the protocol:
+1. Compare the loaded MIB file with the connector:

    1. Navigate to the *Compare* tab.

    1. Click *Refresh*.

-   1. Create a list of any discrepancies between the MIB file and the protocol.
+   1. Create a list of any discrepancies between the MIB file and the connector.

-1. If there are parameters in the MIB file not in the protocol, use the *drag and drop* feature to integrate them into the protocol.
+1. If there are parameters in the MIB file not in the connector, use the *drag and drop* feature to integrate them into the connector.

    > [!NOTE]
-   > Because of how we define tables, the comparison will always show the first column of a table, even if it is already included in the protocol.
+   > Because of how we define tables, the comparison will always show the first column of a table, even if it is already included in the connector.

-## Step 2: Submitting your protocol.xml file
+## Step 3: Submitting your protocol.xml file

-Once you have successfully navigated the steps under [Exploring the DIS MIB Browser](#step-1-exploring-the-dis-mib-browser-functionalities), forward your updated *protocol.xml* file to [Team Data Acquisition](mailto:domain.create.data-acquisition@skyline.be).
+Once you have successfully navigated the steps under [Exploring the DIS MIB Browser](#step-2-exploring-the-dis-mib-browser-functionalities), forward your updated *protocol.xml* file to [Team Data Acquisition](mailto:domain.create.data-acquisition@skyline.be).

 Adhere to the following email format: